⏳ 35 min read · Last updated: July 2026

 🌱 How do I start hydroponics in an apartment with no experience?

-Read the first week section above and follow the four-day plan.
+Follow a simple four-step week.
 Day 1: buy a jar, net cup, rockwool, nutrients, and a pH kit.
-Day 2: soak rockwool and plant seeds.
-Days 3 to 5: watch for sprouts and give them light.
-Day 7: move the seedling to your nutrient solution.
-The Start Here page gives you a full reading path from zero to first harvest organised by topic.
+Day 2: soak the rockwool and plant seeds.
+Days 3 to 5: watch for sprouts under 14 hours of light.
+Day 7: move the seedling into nutrient solution at EC 1.0 and pH 5.8.

 💰 What is the cheapest way to start apartment hydroponics?

-A Kratky mason jar setup.
-The itemised cost is around $25 to $36: a Mason jar ($2), a 2-inch net cup ($1), a rockwool cube ($1), a small bottle of liquid nutrients ($10 to $15), a pH test kit ($8 to $12), and seeds ($3 to $5).
-If you already have a window with 6 or more hours of direct sun, you do not even need a grow light for your first attempt.
-No other purchases are required to complete a full first grow.
+A Kratky mason jar setup costs $25 to $36 for everything: a Mason jar, a 2-inch net cup, a rockwool cube, a small bottle of liquid nutrients, a pH test kit, and seeds.
+If you already have a window with 6 or more hours of direct sun, you do not even need a grow light for a first attempt.

 💡 Can I grow without a grow light?

-Yes, if your window gets 6 or more hours of direct south-facing sun during spring and summer.
-For north-facing windows, east-facing windows, or winter growing, a small full-spectrum LED grow light is necessary.
-A 20W bar light or a 10W grow bulb in a desk lamp costs $10 to $45 and makes the difference between a thriving plant and a pale, stretching one.
-If you are starting between October and March, plan for a grow light from day one.
+Yes, if your window gets 6 or more hours of direct south-facing sun in spring and summer.
+For north-facing windows or winter growing, a small full-spectrum LED is necessary.
+A 20W bar light or a 10W bulb costs $10 to $45 and separates a thriving plant from a pale, stretching one.

 🔇 Are hydroponic systems noisy in an apartment?

-Kratky jars and the Click & Grow Smart Garden 3 are fully silent.
-No pump, no moving parts.
-The AeroGarden Harvest and DWC setups have a low pump hum that most people describe as similar to a small aquarium.
+Kratky jars and the Click and Grow Smart Garden 3 are fully silent, with no pump and no moving parts.
+The AeroGarden Harvest and DWC setups produce a low hum similar to a small aquarium.
 For noise-sensitive spaces, Kratky is the obvious choice.
-If you already have an active system and the hum is bothering you, the quiet hydroponic pump guide covers the fastest fixes.
+The quiet pump guide covers fixes.

 ⏱️ Do hydroponic plants really grow faster than in soil?

 Yes.
-Multiple studies have found that hydroponic plants grow 30 to 50% faster than the same varieties in soil.
+Hydroponic leafy greens commonly reach harvest 30 to 50 percent faster than the same varieties in soil.
 Lettuce that takes 60 days in soil can be ready in 30 to 35 days hydroponically.
-The reason is direct nutrient delivery.
-Roots absorb minerals from the water without expending energy searching through soil.
-With strong grow lights added, the speed advantage can be even larger.
+Roots absorb minerals directly from the water instead of spending energy searching through soil for them.

 🧪 Do I really need a pH meter or can I guess?

 You need a pH meter or at minimum a liquid drop test kit.
-Tap water in most cities runs between pH 6.5 and 8.0, well outside the 5.5 to 6.5 range that most hydroponic plants need.
+Tap water in most cities runs between pH 6.5 and 8.0, well outside the 5.5 to 6.5 range hydroponic plants need.
 Guessing leads directly to nutrient lockout, yellow leaves, and dead plants.
-A liquid drop kit costs under $12 and is accurate enough to get started.
-A digital meter like the Apera PH20 costs around $50 and makes daily testing fast enough that it becomes a non-event.
+A drop kit costs under $12.

 💧 How often do I need to change the water?

 A single Kratky mason jar takes 3.5 to 4 inches square.
-The AeroGarden Harvest footprint is 11.89 x 7.84 inches, roughly the size of a coffee maker.
-A two-tier wire shelf setup with bar lights takes about the footprint of a large microwave but produces 6 to 12 plants at once.
-Most apartment growers start with one or two jars on a windowsill and expand once they are comfortable with the routine.
+Countertop kits like the AeroGarden Harvest need roughly the footprint of a coffee maker.
+Meanwhile, a two-tier wire shelf with bar lights takes about the space of a large microwave but produces 6 to 12 plants at once.

-If you want the single fastest visible result, green onion scraps in a glass of water show new growth within 48 hours and need no setup at all.
-But for your first proper hydroponic grow, lettuce or basil is the better choice.
-Lettuce reaches first harvest in 4 to 5 weeks, tolerates a wider EC range, and needs less light than most herbs.
-Basil takes slightly longer but teaches you everything you need to know about pruning and plant management.
-Green onion scraps are a great confidence builder.
-Lettuce and basil are where you learn the system for real.
+Green onion scraps in a glass of water show new growth within 48 hours and need no setup at all.
+For your first proper grow, though, choose lettuce or basil.
+Lettuce harvests in 4 to 5 weeks, tolerates a wide EC range, and needs less light than most herbs while you learn the routine.

 Happy growing! 🌿